 You are required to always disclose when you are benefiting from a link.
 It is not enough to put it in a footer and you shouldn’t try to “disguise it” in flowery language or say things like “it helps me out”.

-Bottom line, the FTC believes it’s the consumer’s right to know that you receive a benefit when mentioning a product.
+The bottom line, the FTC believes it’s the consumer’s right to know that you receive a benefit when mentioning a product.

 Therefore, disclosures must be obvious.
-You’ll notice there is one towards to the top of this blog in addition to the website footer.
+You’ll notice there is one towards the top of this blog in addition to the website footer.

 A disclaimer should read something like: “I receive a benefit when you make a purchase through my link”.

-Some believe that placing as a hashtag such as #ad or #affiliate will suffice.
+Some believe that placing a hashtag such as #ad or #affiliate will suffice.
 The FTC would have to determine if the consumer would understand that.

 Amazon has an explicit disclosure that they require when using their special links.